Trusted WordPress tutorials, when you need them most.

 Another way to send automated coupons in WordPress is by using Uncanny Automator.
 It is one of the best WordPress automation plugins on the market and lets you create powerful workflows to save time and help you respond to customers more quickly.

-Uncanny Automator works seamlessly with WooCommerce, plus all of the must have WordPress plugins and third-party tools.
-If you’re already using lots of different software on your online store, then Uncanny Automator may be a good choice for you.
+If you’re already using lots of different software on your online store, then it may be a good choice for you.
+To learn more about it, see our Uncanny Automator review.

 To start, you’ll need to install Uncanny Automator Pro, plus the free plugin as it provides the base for the premium version.
 If you need help, then please see our guide on how to install a WordPress plugin.